Whether you get insurance through your job or pay for it yourself, shopping for heath care coverage can be tricky.

 Mistake 2: You Dismiss the High-Deductible Plans

-Despite the above caveat, there are some situations where a high-deductible plan (HDHP) may make sense, notes Adria Gross, founder of MedWise Insurance Advocacy in Monroe, New York.
+Despite the above caveat, there are some situations where a high-deductible health plan (HDHP) may make sense, notes Adria Gross, founder of MedWise Insurance Advocacy in Monroe, New York.

 If you tend to use your health insurance a lot for a chronic condition, or you're expecting a lot of medical bills in the next year (think: scheduled surgery, pregnancy), you probably are better off steering clear.